 Dressing in play costumes really sparks my kids’ imagination.
-Last week, we pretended we were at a ball, and Sylvie dressed up as a princess while Kai was a policeman/prince.
+Last week one of our pretend play ideas was to set up a royal ball, and Sylvie dressed up as a princess while Kai was a policeman/prince.
 I even played some classic ballroom waltzes to set the mood.

 I know that some toddlers and preschoolers love dressing up and do it constantly, but if your costumes are tucked away or you haven’t done it in awhile, break them out and see what happens!
 If you need a few more things for dress up play, try Melissa and Doug – my favorite!

 My kids love playing with flashlights.
 That’s why most of them end up scattered throughout the house with drained batteries.
 We got flashlights just for them, and that helps a lot!
 Here are a few ideas for flashlight games.

 - Shadow puppets.
 One person holds a flashlight while the other makes shadow puppets.
 Try teaching your kiddo some simple shapes first, like a donkey or snail, and then turn out the lights!